 The sensitivity for this test is 93.8% & the specificity is 100%.
 The most common cause for a false negative test would be from getting tested too early after exposure.
 We do recommend that patients wait at least 24 hours after exposure or developing symptoms before getting tested.
 False-positive results are extremely, extremely unlikely.

-How much does the COVID-19 rapid swab test cost?
+How much does the COVID-19 rapid antigen test cost?

 We will submit the cost of the test and your visit to your insurance provider or the HHS Uninsured Patient Program.
-If for any reason they do not cover it, you will be charged $49.
-Our cash pay price for the rapid COVID-19 test is $49.
+If for any reason they do not cover it, you will be charged.
 We recommend you contact your insurance provider to determine the following:

 - If you will be responsible for the cost of the test and discuss the specifics of your plan and your current deductible balance